-But if your household is kitted out with iPhones, and you’re into music (and Music) and in the market for a speaker that sounds fantastic and has a few voice-controlled extras to boot, then it could be that the HomePod extremely IS for you.
+But if your household is kitted out with iPhones, and you’re into music (and Apple Music), and in the market for a speaker that sounds fantastic and has a few voice-controlled extras to boot, then it could be that the HomePod extremely is for you.

 It does show that you don’t really need those extras to fit in well in a home, though – it’s probably the smart speaker that looks least like a tech item despite its classic Apple whiteness.
 In fact, it has more in common with the Sonos One, but with more sensuous curves.

 It’s really easy to set up: just plug it in, then place your iPhone near it.
 Your HomePod can then pull everything from your Wi-Fi password to your iCloud details from your phone directly.

 A few seconds later, Siri is suggesting that you tell it to play some music…

 The top of the HomePod has a hazy dot of light that swirls in multicolours to indicate Siri is active, like HAL took the weekend off for Mardi Gras.
 When it’s playing music, plus and minus signs appear for manually changing the volume.

 You can tap the centre to pause and play, hold to invoke Siri, and triple tap to skip a track.
 It’s less overtly futuristic than the Echo’s circling light and rotating top, but we like both approaches.

 That HomePod starts off by taking you into music is smart, because sound quality is absolutely its stand-out feature.
 Apple says the engineering has been years in the making, and it was worth it for this result.